On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Examples

 \subsection{The McKean optimal stopping}

 The classical McKean optimal stopping problem, also known as the pricing of a perpetual American put option, reduces to \eqref{general_problem} with $g(x) = K - e^x$ and $h \equiv 0$.
 Here, $e^X$ models the stock price and $K > 0$ is the strike price; the option holder chooses a time to exercise so as to maximize the expected payoff.
-In particular, for the spectrally negative case, it has been shown by \cite{Avram_2002} that the optimal threshold level is given by
+In particular, for the spectrally negative case, it has been shown by \cite{Avram_2002} that the optimal threshold level is given by (when $\psi(1) \neq q$)

-We consider a more general case where $h$ is any non-decreasing function and give a simple proof by directly using the results obtained in the previous sections.
-Here we assume that $\psi(1) \neq q$ (or $\Phi(q) \neq1$); the case of $\psi(1) = q$ can be obtained by taking limits on the results described below.
+We consider a more general case where $h$ is any non-decreasing and continuous function and give a simple proof by directly using the results obtained in the previous sections.
+Here we assume that $\psi(1) \neq q$ (or $\Phi(q) \neq1$); the case of $\psi(1) = q$ can be obtained by taking limits on the results described below (see \cite{Yamazaki_2012} for details).
 Because

 we obtain

 where

 Here, by the change of measure, $M_q$ can be simplified. \begin{lemma} We have $M_q = \frac {\Phi(q)} {\Phi(q) - 1} (q- \psi(1))$. \end{lemma} \begin{proof} By the definition of $\psi$ and $\Phi$, we rewrite $M_q$ as